 We thought it would be a good idea to create a crafting page where we can put up ideas on how to make items for your shoeboxes.
 Rather than re-invent the wheel we will be putting up links to videos, pages and tutorials that give you step to step guides to how to do things.
 Please note that these websites are just for guidance and you can of course use any other site that you find.
 NB By linking to these websites we are not endorsing their views.

 First up is knitting and crocheting.
-In a shoebox we only need these sorts of items – hats/gloves/scarves/headband/slippers.
-The only other knitted/crochet item we need is knee blankets that will go with your shoebox but not in it.
+In a shoebox we would love to see – hats/gloves/scarves/headband/slippers.
+Also knee blankets that will go with your shoebox but not in it.
 Please do not knit items of clothing such as jumpers, baby matinee jackets or anything for under three years old.
 Also nothing in pastel colours please as it is just so impractical for the person that receives them.
 Finally apologies to all crafting experts but these are all going to be basic instructions due to the fact that we are complete beginners and need as much help as we can get – love Lisa & Wendy

 A word from Mags ” Here is another easy knitting project.
 Easy- but a bit fiddly until you have made one.
 Worked in garter stitch & some rib.
 Doesn’t take up too much shoebox space either.
 It’s a little tippet scarf (also called an Ascot cravat) overall length 30 inches.
 I altered the pattern slightly to make main scarf slightly narrower- 18 stitches rather than 22.
 It used approx 50g chunky yarn but I think you could use Aran instead (not DK ‘though).
 If you knit to tension – old size 8 needles” For full instructions please follow the link